allianz-incubator/ospo/guides/joining_a_team.md

 ## 2. Join the Team

-1. Contact the current project maintainer to identify the GIAM group name necessary for repository access.
+1. Check the config file [repos.yaml](../config/repos.yaml) to search for the project and team name.
 2. Open GIAM and search for the specific group name.
 3. Order the item.